 Additional accessories include battery back-up systems, keypad entry systems, pet safe feature and PE Beams (to suit your requirements).

-If you’d like to replace or upgrade your garage door motor, we recommend calling Guardian Doors to discuss your needs.
-We’ll present you with all the options available, enabling you to make an informed decision on the best opener for you and your household.
+If you’d like to replace or upgrade your garage door motor, call Guardian Doors.
+We’ll discuss all the options available, so you can make an informed decision on the best opener for your needs.